SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/parts-of-speech.md

 #### personal

-»⟮Personal pronouns⟯« are ⟮＿pronouns＿⟯ that stand for entities ⟮corresponding to a particular ＿grammatical person＿⟯ and depending ⟮on the languoid⟯, ⟮other ＿grammemes＿ of ＿sm grammatical feature categories＿⟯.
+»⟮Personal pronouns⟯« are ⟮＿pronouns＿⟯ that stand for entities ⟮corresponding to a particular ＿grammatical person＿⟯ and depending ⟮on the languoid⟯, ⟮other ＿grammemes＿ of ＿sm grammic feature categories＿⟯.

 ### changing parts of speech